 The James Bond films made Sean Connery an international superstar, but presented him few challenges as an actor.
 In the midst of Bondmania, desperate to avoid typecasting and to take on more substantial roles, Connery began collaborating with Director Sidney Lumet.
 This resulted in one financially successful and entertaining film (The Anderson Tapes), but more importantly led to Connery turning in two critically-praised, Oscar-worthy performances that hardly anyone saw.
-The first was in one of my prior film recommendations, The Hill.
-The second was in this week’s film recommendation: The Offence.
+The first was one of my recommendations, The Hill.
+The second get roses from me too: The Offence.

 The back story of this far-too-rarely-seen 1972 movie reveals much of Connery’s psychology at the time, as well as his star power.
 He had walked away in disgust from the Bond enterprise, and his replacement (George Lazenby, not as bad an actor as reputed but also no Connery) had not had the same box office draw.
 United Artists was so desperate for their superstar’s return to Bondage that they offered him whatever he wanted.
 He could have insisted on the world’s biggest paycheck, but instead he demanded that United Artist support two low-budget art house films!
 One was to be a Connery-directed adaptation of Macbeth, which would have been a Scottish treat and was unfortunately never made.
 The other was The Offence, which everybody concerned made for art’s sake because they knew there was no way in the world this film would garner even 1% of the box office receipts of the Bond films.
 The modestly-paid cast and crew worked like dogs to complete the entire shoot in less than a month (Connery himself allegedly put in up to 20 hours a day).
 The resulting labor of love is a shattering cinematic experience.